catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee/README.md

 A Serilog sink that writes events to [logBee.net](https://logbee.net).

-Different use case examples can be found on the [Serilog.Sinks.LogBee_ConsoleApp](/samples/Serilog.Sinks.LogBee_ConsoleApp/) sample application.
+Different examples can be found on the [Serilog.Sinks.LogBee_ConsoleApp](/samples/Serilog.Sinks.LogBee_ConsoleApp/) sample application.

 ### Basic usage